objectives materials technology background activities assessment resources

 6. Invite an older adult to class to teach a birthday party game from childhood such as Drop the Handkerchief or Button, Button.
 Students' family interviews from Step 5 of 4th Grade Activities above might reveal someone who would be appropriate.

-Unit IX Part 1 Lesson 1 Resources
+Unit IX Resources

 Unit IX Outline